-Saba is the daughter of an ambitious desert king.
-She knows little beyond the gilded cage of palace life, until one night, a notorious woman outlaw steals her away.
+is the daughter of an ambitious provincial king.
+She knows little beyond the

-Though her journey starts as trial by fire, Saba soon discovers possibilities for joy and freedom beyond anything she has known.
-Unfortunately, her father is on the war path, aided by a dark sorcerer who seeks to claim Saba as his own.
+Through her journey, Saba discovers joy and freedom beyond anything she has known.
+But her fate remains uncertain.
+The king is in pursuit, aided by a sorcerer who seeks to claim Saba as his own.

-With my recent health issues finally settling down, I'm back to working on this novel.
-I plan to be done by the end of 2017, at which point I'll send it out to LGBTQ publishers.
-Check back for further details, or follow me on AMAZON or BOOKBUB to receive notifications of my new releases.
+Check back for further details, or follow me on AMAZON GOODREADS FACEBOOK or BOOKBUB to receive notifications of my new releases.

-If you would like to know more about the inspiration for these stories, here is a list of resources I used during the research phase of writing.
+My second-world setting for The Falcon’s Heart is loosely based on the Ottoman Empire, as well as the natural history and mythology of the Middle East.
+If you would like to know more about the inspiration for this novel, here is a list of resources I used during the research phase of writing.
 Most can be found at local libraries.

 Sahara: A Natural History by Marq de Villiers and Sheila Hirtle